calendar-team/calendar-backend/README.md

 # calendar-backend
-The backend for calendar app
+The backend for the calendar app

 ## How to build and run
 Start the server: